amirali-dashti/Machina-Language/docs/Tutorial/A Quick Start.md

 To define your DFA, you must follow the order bellow.
 Mathematically, The set of states exist before defining relations.
 Therefore is Machina.

 > [!WARNING]
-> Using different order may lead to errors.
+> Using different orders may lead to errors.

 ### 1. States